We adhere to all State and Federal laws.

 Every exam we conduct can have a lasting effect on someone's life.
 We take that responsibility very seriously.
 We only use the best equipment and offices.
 We are professional, confidential, and thorough.

-We have offices located in Novato, Petaluma and Santa Rosa.
+We have offices in Novato, Petaluma and Santa Rosa.
+We also conduct examinations in a jail setting and attorney's offices.

 A nonrefundable deposit is required for all appointments.
 Appointments will take a minimum of 2 hours.